6th Battalion, The Royal Australian Regiment Association

 East Timor 2000

-59. On 25 April 2000 saw the Battalion deploy on Op CITADEL and assumed duty as the Australian Battalion (AUSBATT) responsible for the security in the border region of Bobonaro from 5/7 RAR (Mech).
+59. On 25 April 2000 saw the Battalion deploy on Op TANAGER and assumed duty as the Australian Battalion (AUSBATT) responsible for the security in the border region of Bobonaro from 5/7 RAR (Mech).
 The Rifle Companies were deployed into integral sub-unit AO and commenced an aggressive patrolling program.
 Throughout the deployment, 6 RAR had at least fourteen contacts with trained militia elements.
 The 6 RAR Battalion Group suffered the loss of CPL S. Jones (2nd Cavalry Regiment)

 Enoggera 2000 – 2003